INO-quantum/FPGA-SoC-experiment-control/Windows-DLL/readme.md

 In order do allow a fast and easy revertible transition from the old Viewpoint Systems `DIO64` card to the new FPGA-SoC control system, I provide here a Windows dynamic-link-library (DLL) with the same functions as the DLL of the original Viewpoint Systems driver.
 By just replacing the old DLL with the new one, any software used to control the old system will be able to control the new FPGA-SoC system with only minor changes.
 Reverting back to the original control system can be done by switching back to the original DLL.

-As control software we historically use in our laboratories Labview or Labwindows/CVI from National Instruments, but the described exchange of the DLL works for any other software as well.
+As control software we historically use in our laboratories Labview or Labwindows/CVI from National Instruments on Windows PC, but the described exchange of the DLL works for any other software on Windows as well[^1].

 > [!TIP]
 > For a fresh install of your control system, the old driver does not need to be installed.
 Just place the 64bit DLL into "C:/Windows/System32".

+> [!TIP]
+> Since the new control system does not need to install hardware and no driver is needed, there are no constraints anymore on your control computer hardware, software and operating system!
+You can upgrade your computer to 64bit Windows, Linux or MAC[^1].
+You might also consider of using the open and Python-based control platform [labscript-suite](/labscript-suite) for which I provide the necessary Python files.

 Here you find the compiled DLL for [32bit Windows](/Windows-DLL/Windows-DLL-x86) and [64bit Windows](/Windows-DLL/Windows-DLL-x64).
 Since the old DLL was only available for 32bit Windows your old control system version must have been also 32bit, but the new one can be also 64bit.
 I provide 3 files, the dynamic link library (.dll), the static link library (.lib), and a command-line executable (.exe) which allows you to directly test the DLL and the communication with the FPGA-SoC board: